 “(Conaty’s) opening-round match was a long one that showed she had come to play, and after defeating her opponent she never looked back.
 She struck the ball well and made smart shots all day.”

-Page 2 of 2 - In doubles flights, the Davenports were fifth at No. 2, Bell and McClain sixth at No. 1 and Conaty and Voyles seventh.
+In doubles flights, the Davenports were fifth at No. 2, Bell and McClain sixth at No. 1 and Conaty and Voyles seventh.

 The day before the tournament, South improved to 2-2 in dual matches with a 5-4 win at Branson.
 McClain at No. 3 (10-0), Conaty at No. 5 (10-4) and Tiffany Davenport at No. 6 (10-0) were singles winners for the Jaguars.
 The Davenports won 10-4 at second doubles, while Jordan Burns and Ashley Brennan teamed for an identical win at No. 3.